rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 CyberGate ([YouTube][cybergate-yt], [Discord][cybergate-dis]) by CyberSoul
 is an attempt to use artificial intelligence to build diverse universe experiences with strange creatures and procedural gameplay styles.
-We are on the Phase 5.2 of the project (analogously version 0.5.2), and we finalized a playable game with the tech we have developed until now.
+Currently in Phase 5.2 (analogously version 0.5.2), they finalized a playable game with the tech they have developed up until now.

 Recent updates:

-- My own Networking Reliability and Package aggregation over WebRTC
+- In-house Transport layer with Reliability and Package aggregation, over WebRTC
 - Implemented Winit background process on all browsers
 - Introduced Grabbing and Building Mechanics
 - Created enemy AI that groups and flies in colonies.
 Includes a deadly night mode